-If you wish to change your timetable, you must do so by the dates listed on the Guidance Google Classroom.
+If you wish to change your timetable, you must do so by the dates listed on the Guidance Google Classroom and morning announcements.
 Only prerequisite and level changes will be made after that date.
 You are required to attend all classes on your timetable until it has been officially changed.